OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

 ==================

 gawk (GNU awk) is a programable unix text utility.
 It is one of the most complex of them.
-Several simple example will be introduced to teach you by examples.
+Several simple examples will be introduced to teach you by examples.

 gawk processes the input text file line by line.
 Each line is devided intos fields using a set of field separators.
 The default field separators are *TAB*